State: Arkansas

 Arkansas Charter Schools

 Additionally, you can consider charter schools.
+In Arkansas, 6.5% of all K-12 students attend a charter school.
 Charter schools are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.
 As of 2023, Arkansas has about 95 public charter schools for parents to choose from.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.